chancy23/liri-node-app/README.md

 This is a node.js based app that takes in commands from the terminal/bash window and outputs the results, based on the Command and the input value.

+Video Demo of each of the commands: https://drive.google.com/open?id=1aOPRhblRlubFo72nejcK9uiSEEcdRWOe

 The commands are:
    * `concert-this`
    * `spotify-this-song`